AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.
+In particular, please provide evidence that you have the rights/license to redistribute the original and derived datasets.

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset.
 Please specify how long the data will be preserved in the restricted-access location.

 > [REQUIRED] Please specify how long the data will be preserved in the restricted-access location.